Mohammadjamiu/tahugo_updated/content/circuit-analysis/what-is-ohms-law.md

 ---
 title: "What Is Ohms Law In Simple Terms?
-And Why Is It Useful"
+And Why Is It Useful?"
 postdate: October 07, 2021
 image: "/images/ohmvariation_2.webp"
 description: "The ohms law is the fundamental law that relates voltage, current and resistance by using simple mathematical